Tag: Toxics

 • Treating Water in the Backcountry FAQs

+Answers to common questions about treating water with a suspected or posted harmful algal bloom.
 Will my filter remove cyanotoxins from water?
 No. There is no known recreational water filtration method that is effective at removing cyanotoxins.
 Do not drink water from a water body with a suspected or posted harmful algal bloom.
-Can boiling water or other treatments remove cyanotoxins?
-No. Treatments such as boiling, disinfecting water with chlorine,…
+Can boiling…

 • Learn About & Check Utah Recreational Water Quality

-Related Links We monitor for two health concerns in popular Utah lakes, reservoirs, and rivers Harmful Algal Blooms (HABs)can produce dangerous toxins that pose serious health risks to humans, pets, and livestock.
-Waterborne pathogens (E. coli)can make humans sick.
-These blooms develop when naturally occurring cyanobacteria in the water multiply very quickly to form green…
+Related Links We monitor for two health concerns in popular Utah lakes, reservoirs, and rivers.
+Harmful Algal Blooms (HABs) can produce dangerous toxins that pose serious health risks to humans, pets, and livestock.
+These blooms develop when naturally occurring cyanobacteria in the water multiply very quickly to form green or blue-green water, scum, or mats.…

 Back to top